Working with R

 This line of code now works.

-1. Fix error in package name
+1. Fix the error in the package name

-2. Execute line
+2. Execute the line with the library command.

-3. Point out green bar
+3. Point out the green bar.

 The edit/change/execute loop